Budapest derby: Hungarian Cup Finals

-The inaugural edition of the Hungarian Cup was held in 1910.
-At the time, football clubs were almost exclusively Budapest-based, so it is no surprise that from the cup's inception until 1941, at least one participant in every Final was from the capital.
+The inaugural edition of the Hungarian cup was held in 1910.
+At the time, football clubs were almost exclusively Budapest-based, so it is no surprise that from the cup's inception until 1941, at least one participant in every final was from the capital.

-MTK was the first team that is still active to win the Cup in its first ever final, against Budapesti TC.
+MTK was the first team that is still active to win the cup in its first ever final, against Budapesti TC.

-The first Örökrangadó Final in the Cup took place in 1913, and the first Ferencváros-Újpest matchup in the Hungarian Cup Final was in 1922.
+The first Örökrangadó final in the cup took place in 1913, and the first Ferencváros-Újpest matchup in the Hungarian cup final was in 1922.

-In 1933 Ferencváros won their fifth Hungarian Cup, after defeating Újpest 11-1.
+In 1933 Ferencváros won their fifth Hungarian cup, after defeating Újpest 11-1.
 Two years later Ferencváros defeated 9-man MTK 2-1 to win their sixth cup.

-In the 1940's Ferencváros became the first club to complete a three-peat, as they won the Hungarian Cup in three consecutive seasons between 1942 and 1944.
+In the 1940's Ferencváros became the first club to complete a three-peat, as they won the Hungarian cup in three consecutive seasons between 1942 and 1944.

-In 1955 Honvéd and Vasas contested the Hungarian Cup Final in front of 50,000 people, in what was both teams' first appearance in the final.
+In 1955 Honvéd and Vasas contested the Hungarian cup final in front of 50,000 people, in what was both teams' first appearance in the final.
 Vasas triumphed 3-2.

 In 1968 MTK defeated Honvéd 2-1 to win their first cup in 16 years.
-The following season Honvéd suffered another loss in the final, this time losing 3-1 to Újpest, as the 4th district team claimed their first ever Hungarian Cup.
+The following season Honvéd suffered another loss in the final, this time losing 3-1 to Újpest, as the 4th district team claimed their first ever Hungarian cup.

-In 1973 Vasas and Honvéd played a "re-match" of their 1955 Final.
-Vasas ended up winning 4-3 after extra time in what was one of the most exciting cup finals in hungarian football's history.
-Béla Váradi scored a hat-trick, including the decisive goal in the '98th minute.
+In 1973 Vasas and Honvéd played a "re-match" of their 1955 final.
+Vasas ended up winning 4-3 after extra time in what was one of the most exciting cup finals in Hungarian football's history.
+Béla Várady scored a hat-trick, including the decisive goal in the '98th minute.

-In 1976 FTC defeated MTK 1-0 in the Final to claim their thirteenth Hungarian Cup.
+In 1976 FTC defeated MTK 1-0 in the final to claim their thirteenth Hungarian cup.

-In 1977 The Cup Final was contested in a round-robin format, with the last four remainibg teams playing each other once.
+In 1977 The cup final was contested in a round-robin format, with the last four remaining teams playing each other once.
 Three of the four teams that made it to the final were from the capital, namely Ferencváros, Újpest and Vasas.
-However, the eventual winner was a club from the northern part of the country, DVTK, who won their first edition of the trophy.
+However, the eventual winner was a club from the Northern part of the country, DVTK, who won their first edition of the trophy.

 In 1983 Honvéd suffered their fifth loss in a cup final to a fellow Budapestian side, as the red and blacks lost 2-3 to Újpest.

-In 1986 Vasas defeated Ferencváros in the Cup Final through penalties after a goalless 120 minutes.
+In 1986 Vasas defeated Ferencváros in the cup final through penalties after a goalless 120 minutes.